Close Menu

 LUMBAR SPINAL STENOSIS

-The lumbar spine is made up of five vertebrae, labeled L1 through L5, with the top being L1 and the bottom of the spine being L5.
+The lumbar spine is made up of five vertebrae.
+These are L1 through L5, with the top being L1 and the bottom of the spine being L5.
 The nerve roots that exit the spinal cord at each level of the lumbar spine correspond to certain areas of the body.
 For example, the nerve roots that exit the spinal cord at the L4-L5 supply sensation to the thighs and feet.
 While the nerve roots that exit at the L5-S1 level supply sensation to the legs and feet.

 In lumbar spinal stenosis, the narrowing of the spinal canal can occur at any level of the lumbar spine.
 The symptoms you will experience depend on which nerves are affected.